randymramli/Shopify-Fall-Intern-Challenge/README.md

 ##### 1. How many orders were shipped by Speedy Express in total?

--- Merge Employees record with order record on employee Id\n -- Count how many times each employeeID has come up and sort it from the highest \n -- Get only one of the employee and return the last name\n
+-- Merge Employees record with order record on employee Id<br>
+-- Count how many times each employeeID has come up and sort it from the highest<br>
+-- Get only one of the employee and return the last name<br>

 ```
 SELECT LastName AS "Last Name of Employee With Most Orders"